-(4) Represents customers for the digital service as a percentage of basic customers.

-(5) Homes passed means the number of residential premises, such as single dwelling units or multiple dwelling units, and commercial premises passed by our cable television distribution network in a given cable system service area in which the programming services are offered.
+- (2) Basic customers are customers who receive basic cable service in either the analog or digital mode. - (3) Represents customers for the digital service as a percentage of basic customers. - (4) Homes passed means the number of residential premises, such as single dwelling units or multiple dwelling units, and commercial premises passed by our cable television distribution network in a given cable system service area in which the programming services are offered.